TomaszPosluszny/TomaszPosluszny/README.md

 My Name is Tomek !

-My goal for the next few years is to gain experience in web application programming.
+Welcome to my repository!
+I'm a beginner programmer and this is my place to share my projects and progress in learning programming.
+I want to grow as a programmer and learn new technologies.

 ### 🔧 Technologies